Monday, November 27, 2017

 on glider swings or those on chains,

-some seeking calm in rocking chairs
+others seeking calm in rocking chairs

 their mothers had used